Kavi-priyan/A-Simple-Roadmap-to-AI-ML/README.md

-# A Simple Roadmap to AI-ML By a  AI & ML Student
+# A Simple Roadmap to AI-ML By an AI & ML Student

 Welcome to the **Artificial Intelligence & Machine Learning Roadmap**!